Moments Worth Carrying

 The Wild West

-This was important because on that day the Wood River was opened for the first time that season.
+This was important because on that day the Wood River opened for the first time that season.
 Since it was the Wild West it was in our best interest to be there all three skiffs strong.
 Although we had gone a few weeks earlier and set signs to "claim our sites," anyone could have easily removed them and been justified.
-So we all had to go to be united and strong in order to claim our locations.
+So we all had to go together, united and strong, to hold our ground.
+We couldn't stay at our place on the point because it was so far away.
+We had to stay in Dillingham across the bay, which meant gathering our electronics, sleeping bags, clothes, everything important, on our backs, through the mud.

 The Big Day